98bao/Migros/README.md

     Rank 9: 0.819 (Submission 22)

-## Solution
+## Solution 💡

-The final solution which lead to the best accuracy so far, could be achieved, by training the model with a cleaned dataset (removing the URL, taggs and some noices), optimzing the TF-IDF vector and running a logistic regression with GridSearchSV.
+The final solution which lead to the best accuracy so far, could be achieved, by training the model with a cleaned dataset (removing the URL, taggs and some noises), optimzing the TF-IDF vector and running a logistic regression with GridSearchSV.

 A more detailed description of the solution finding and the process of the team's work is described in the file Report in the folder documents.

-## Video
+## Video 📽️

 Will be added later